-The Public Affairs and Events Manager (PAEM) has similar interfaces, including with Sydney Metro, and reports directly to the SCEM.
+The Public Affairs and Events Manager (PAEM) and Senior Place Manager (SPM) have similar interfaces, including with Sydney Metro, and report directly to the SCEM.

-Dedicated Place Managers are allocated to individual worksites and are embedded within the site construction teams (reporting to the SCEM and Project Managers), which reflects the importance of a personalised approach.
+Dedicated Place Managers are allocated to individual worksites and are embedded within the site construction teams (reporting to the SPM and Project Managers), which reflects the importance of a personalised approach.

-Place Managers will be responsible for implementing Site Specific Community Communication

-Sub-Plans and at least one Place Manager will be allocated per two construction sites however resourcing requirements will be reviewed regularly to ensure adequate and appropriate resourcing is in place to deliver on project requirements.
+Place Managers will be responsible for implementing Site Specific Community Communication Sub-Plans and at least one Place Manager will be allocated per two construction sites however resourcing requirements will be reviewed regularly to ensure adequate and appropriate resourcing is in place to deliver on project requirements.